aeyakovenko/aeyakovenko.github.io/resume.md

 ##### Engineer, 2003 - 2006

 ###### Advanced Technologies Group
-   * Lead Architect of a high performance DSP off-loading software stack on Qualcomm chipsets for next-generation applications.
+   * Lead Architect on a team of 10 for high performance DSP off-loading software stack on Qualcomm chipsets for next-generation applications.
    * Commercial applications include Augmented Reality, Virtual Reality, 3D Camera processing, 4K video post-processing, and GoogleX’s Project Tango.
-   * Technology used by all major OEMS, such as Samsung, LG, Google, Xiaomi, OnePlus.
+   * Technology used by 3rd party developers from major OEMS, such as Samsung, LG, Google, Xiaomi, OnePlus.

 ###### BREW
    * Core kernel developer for BREW’s Operating System.
-   * Built critical features such as application sandboxing, kernel containers, device driver framework, interprocess communication, system call tracing tools, IDL compilers.
+   * Built critical features such as application sand-boxing, kernel containers, device driver framework, IPC stack, system call tracing tools, IDL compilers.
-   * Shipped to thousands of different handsets and in millions of units.
+   * APIs and tools used by thousands of 3rd party developers, code shipped on thousands of different handsets and in millions of units.

 ###### QChat
    * Software developer for server components of a Push2Talk service.
-   * Implemented various network protocols such as SIP/RTP/HTTP, and high performance logging and tracing tools for a large distributed system with over 40 components.
+   * Implemented network protocols such as SIP/RTP/HTTP, and high performance logging and tracing tools for a large distributed system with over 40 components.

 #### Alescere LLC, Lisle IL
 ##### Co-Founder, 2001 to 2003